 AITT 3700 AVIATION METEOROLOGY (3).
 Properties and conditions of the atmosphere, landforms and topography leading to an understanding of weather conditions.
-Prerequisites: PHY 2020, 2021
+Prerequisites: PHY 2020, 2021.

 AITT 3741, 3742 COOPERATIVE EDUCATION (3-3).
 Supervised and approved program and learning experiences undertaken by students in governmental, business or industry setting.
 Formal proposals, project objectives or learning plans must be reviewed and approved by faculty.
 Student activity and progress must be monitored, evaluated and graded by an assigned full-time faculty.
-(An Elective Course) Prerequisite: Consent of the Department Head.
+Prerequisite: Consent of AIT Chair.